crypto-org-chain/cronos/memiavl/README.md

 * 27 Jan 2023:
   * Update metadata file format
   * Encode key length with 4 bytes instead of 2.
+* 24 Feb 2023:
+  * Reduce node size without hash) from 32bytes to 16bytes, leverage properties of post-order traversal.
+  * Merge key-values into single kvs file, build MPHF hash table to index it.

 ## The Journey